 Even if a body appears to have escaped a car crash uninjured, there’s a strong possibility that internal organs could be torn, bruised, or bleeding.

 The National Highway Traffic Safety Administration (NHTSA) has found that seat belts saved over 14,000 lives in 2016 alone.
 Frontal air bags saved an additional 3,000 that same year.

 While car crashes can be unpredictable and unavoidable, it is important to take the necessary precautions to limit the injuries, both internal and external, caused by a car wreck.
 Buckle up and familiarize yourself with the proper use of an air bag to try to lessen the severity of any potential injuries.

 Finally, be alert while on the roads.
-Click here for more helpful tips about driving safely on NC highways.

 North Carolina Personal Injury Attorneys Evaluate Your Case for FREE